Disperse flows throughout a network based on a input vectors of

 Relative tolerance below which dispersal is considered to have finished.
 This parameter can generally be ignored; if in doubt, its effect can be removed by setting

-tol = 0
+tol = 0.- quiet

 If

-, display progress messages on screen.
+FALSE, display progress messages on screen.

 See also